leetemil/thesis/README.md

 - tanh, sigma split activations, what up?
 - spearman rho calculation? is it the same as deep sequence?
 - data: how did you exactly get these?
 How can we reproduce the process.
 How is it different from deep sequence, i.e. can this difference explain the change in performance?
+- it seems that activation is set to "relu", but the ```_nonlinear``` function only implements elu.
+Effectively, this seems to cause no activation.

 ## 2020-01-28 Wouter Questions
 - Variational Auto Encoders: what exactly is forced to be unit Gaussian?